Joe Biden Crumbles Under Pressure from Reporter After Tough Talk on Terrorists

 After his speech, Biden took questions, calling on a list of preapproved reporters given to him from his staff.
 He ultimately called on Doocy, describing him as “the most interesting guy in the press.”

-Doocy ask Biden if he would take responsibility for the deaths of the 12 American soldiers and his chaotic and deadly exit from Afghanistan.
+Doocy ask Biden if he would take responsibility for the deaths of the 12 American troops and his chaotic and deadly exit from Afghanistan.

 Biden said he did take responsibility but pointedly noted to Doocy that it was former President Donald Trump who made the withdrawal deal with the Taliban.